Another US Covid-19 surge may look different, experts say, particularly for younger people. Here's how - KRDO

 Spring break travel soars

-The Transportation Security Administration says it screened 1.54 million people at airports across the country on Sunday, just shy of a pandemic record set Friday when 1.58 million people flew.
-More than 6 million people have flown since Thursday.
+The Transportation Security Administration says it screened 1.54 million people at airports across the country Sunday, just shy of a pandemic record set Friday when 1.58 million people were screened.
+More than 6 million people have been screened since Thursday.

 Is it safe to fly this spring and summer?

-Sunday’s screening rate is more than ten times greater than the bottomed-out figures of a year ago, but still well below 2019 levels.
-TSA figures have been higher than 1.5 million for three of the last seven days and higher than one million for 25 days in a row.
+Sunday’s screening rate is more than 10 times greater than the bottomed-out figures of a year ago, but still well below 2019 levels.
+TSA figures have been higher than 1.5 million for three of the past seven days and higher than one million for 25 days in a row.

-On Friday, the CDC said those who are fully vaccinated can now travel at low risk to themselves, but said non-essential travel should still be avoided.
+Friday, the CDC said those who are fully vaccinated can travel at low risk to themselves, but said non-essential travel should still be avoided.

 Delta Air Lines said it had to fill some middle seats on weekend flights to keep up with demand, even though its cap on seating capacity does not end until May 1.